Open

 End date:

-Because of upcoming laws, companies must show how they avoid and address negative impacts in their supply chain.
+Because of upcoming laws, companies must show how they avoid and address negative impacts in their supply chains.
 As an unintended result, negative impacts can lead to local producers' and suppliers' exclusion from international markets.
-SSF aims to support companies and their local producers and suppliers to carry out socially responsible business practices.
+SPVO aims to support companies and their local producers and suppliers in socially responsible business practices.
 Local producers can be different types of businesses, such as small textile mills, agricultural cooperatives, or smallholder farmers.

 • Want to improve social sustainability in their international value chains;